In Defense of the Indefensible: A Very Naive Approach to High-Dimensional Inference: Numerical Examination of Na i ve Confidence Intervals

 \subsection{Methods for Comparison}

 Following Theorem~\ref{THM:WALD2}, for $\tilde\bbeta^{(\hat\A_\lambda)}$ defined in \eqref{eq:posiols}, and for each $j\in\hat\A_\lambda$, the 95\% na\"ive confidence interval takes the form

-where $\Phi_{\mathcal{N}}^{-1}[\cdot]$ is the quantile function of the standard normal distribution.
 In order to obtain the set ${\hat\A_\lambda}$, we must apply the lasso using some value of $\lambda$.
-Note that ({\bf M3}) requires that $\lambda\succ\sqrt{\log(p)/n}$, which is slightly larger than the prediction optimal rate, $\lambda\asymp\sqrt{\log(p)/n}$ \citep{bickeletal2009, vandeGeerBuhlmann2009}.
-Thus, we propose to use the tuning parameter value $\lambda_{\text{1SE}}$, which is the largest value of $\lambda$ for which the 10-fold CV prediction mean squared error (PMSE) is within one standard error of the minimum CV PMSE \citep[see Section 7.10.1 in][]{Hastieetal2009}.
-We leave the optimal choice of tuning parameters to future research.
+By ({\bf M1}) we need $\lambda\succ\sqrt{\log(p)/n}$, which is slightly larger than the prediction optimal rate, $\lambda\asymp\sqrt{\log(p)/n}$ \citep{bickeletal2009, vandeGeerBuhlmann2009}.
+A data-driven way to obtain a larger tuning parameter it to use $\lambda_{\text{1SE}}$, which is the largest value of $\lambda$ for which the 10-fold CV prediction mean squared error (PMSE) is within one standard error of the minimum CV PMSE \citep[see Section 7.10.1 in][]{Hastieetal2009}.
+However, the $\lambda$ selected by cross validation depends on $\by$ and may induce additional randomness in the set of selected coefficients, $\hat\A_\lambda$.
+This randomness can also impact the exact post-selection procedure of \citet{lee2015exact}.
+To address this issue, the authors proposed $\lambda_{\text{sup}}\equiv2\E[\|\bX^\top\be\|_\infty]/n$, where $\be\sim\mathcal{N}_n(\bzero, \hat\sigma_\bepsilon^2\bI)$.
+As an alternative to $\lambda_{\text{1SE}}$, we also evaluate $\lambda_{\text{sup}}$, where we simulate $\be$ and approximate the expectation based on the average of 1000 replicates.
+We compare the confidence intervals for $\bbeta^{(\hat\A_\lambda)}$ with those based on the exact lasso post-selection inference procedure of \citet{lee2015exact}, which is implemented in the \textsc{R} package \texttt{selectiveInference}.